arnaud-ramey/rossumo/README.md

 ```bash
 $ roslaunch rossumo rossumo.launch
 ```

-Note that the Sumo driver should always be running.
-Open another terminal to launch other packages (e.g. joy_teleop)
+**Note that the Sumo driver should always be running to use the other launch files**.
+Keep it running and open another terminal to launch other launch files (e.g. `joy_teleop`).

 Node parameters
 ---------------